pharmaverse/cardinal/README.md

 We are reachable via the following channels for inquiries and support:

 * [Slack](https://app.slack.com/client/T028PB489D3/C04MQS12MND) - Use this channel to message the falcon team directly with questions & feedback on the package.
-If you don't have access, use this [link](https://join.slack.com/t/pharmaverse/shared_invite/zt-yv5atkr4-Np2ytJ6W_QKz_4Olo7Jo9A) to join the pharmaverse Slack workspace
+If you don't have access, use this [link](https://join.slack.com/t/pharmaverse/shared_invite/zt-yv5atkr4-Np2ytJ6W_QKz_4Olo7Jo9A) to join the Pharmaverse Slack workspace
 * [GitHub Issues](https://github.com/pharmaverse/falcon/issues/new/choose) - To report a bug, request a new feature or table, or ask a question, open a new issue on GitHub.

 ## Acknowledgment